This page in brief

 Causation does not necessarily depend on time, but on logical connection.
 And logically, it still seems more reasonable that contingent things, even the universe, have causes than that they don’t.
 I have difficulty seeing how the opposite could be true.

-However it is not certain that quantum events occur without a cause.
+It is not certain that quantum events occur without a cause.
 It is true that the most accepted quantum models include uncaused events, but other models do not.
-In any event, they require certain antecedent conditions (e.g. the existence of a quantum field, which is far from nothing – especially a quantum field capable of starting the universe!) which are necessary but not complete causes so the parallel is not really valid.
+But in any event, quantum events require certain antecedent conditions, e.g. the existence of a quantum field, which is far from nothing – especially a quantum field capable of starting the universe!

 3. There is so much we don’t know, especially about time and infinity, and this argument assumes we know the answers.